 Step 1: Write to the credit provider

-A debtor must submit a written application seeking the credit provider’s To agree to something being done, to approve an action or arrangement.
-See also informed consent. to change the contract terms in one of the ways set out in the NCC (s 72(2)):
+A debtor must submit a written application seeking the credit provider’s consent to change the contract terms in one of the ways set out in the NCC (s 72(2)):

 - extending the contract period and reducing the amount of each payment.
 This is useful where the debtor’s financial situation has changed (e.g. where the debtor’s income is less than at the time the loan was entered into);